-In the case of complementation (the operation denoted by negation in a predicative setting - "~Px"), there is a small wrinkle: here it is essential to specify a domain.
+In the case of complementation (the operation denoted by negation in a predicative setting -"~Px"), there is a small wrinkle: here it is essential to specify a domain.
 What belongs to the complement of a given property in one domain may not belong to it in another, smaller domain (in the sense of inclusion).
-The same holds for universality - the property denoted by the universal quantifier.
+The same holds for universality-the property denoted by the universal quantifier.
 A property can be universal in one domain but not in another.
 In particular, a property universal in a given domain may not be universal in a larger domain.
-So here it is important that we talk about 1-1 replacements of all the individuals of a given domain, where the replaced individuals also form a domain - either a new domain or the same domain.
+So here it is important that we talk about 1-1 replacements of all the individuals of a given domain, where the replaced individuals also form a domain-either a new domain or the same domain.
 But the principle remains the same.
 The universal-quantifier property is invariant under any 1-1 replacement of the individuals of any given domain.
-A 1-place 1st-level property P is universal in a given domain D iff for any 1-1 replacement of all the individuals in D, the image of P under this replacement, P', is universal in D' (= the image of D under this replacement).
-And this holds for all the logical constants definable from the primitive logical constants of standard 1st-order logic as well as higher-order logic, such as "has cardinality n", where n is finite (or, using a quantifier expression, "there are exactly n things such that ...").
+A 1-place 1st-level property P is universal in a given domain D iff for any 1-1 replacement of all the individuals in D, the image of P under this replacement, P', is universal in D' (=the image of D under this replacement).
+And this holds for all the logical constants definable from the primitive logical constants of standard 1st-order logic, such as "has cardinality n" (or, using a quantifier expression, "there are exactly n things such that ..."), where n is finite, or from the primitive logical constants of standard higher-order logic.